Discover your British roots with records on Findmypast

 Other hospitals

-I have not seen any hospital admission registers for other hospitals or towns, but you could try contacting the hospital plus local historical societies and genealogical groups.
+Try contacting the hospital, all local historical societies and genealogical groups, and State Archives.
 NOTE: Many people were in a hospital far from their home, so search all indexes mentioned above, plus indexes to hospital records for other States (especially Victoria), some of which are listed in Specialist Indexes in Australia: a genealogist's guide.
 Although most Queensland hospital admission registers now have a 100 year restriction on access, I can supply copies of some more recent entries - but only via the 'Research/Copying service' on webpages listed above.

 Rules, costs and conditions for hospital patients in the old days